 Each patient transitioning from a child neurologist to an adult neurologist will have unique experiences and needs.
 CNF’s Transition of Care Program—its largest and most diverse program—helps to support youth, families, and child neurology teams in the medical transition from pediatric to adult health care systems.

-Below you will find resources for providers and families: videos with perspectives about transition from families, youth, and national neurology experts; downloadable forms including self-assessments, plans of care, medical summaries, transfer letter samples; comic books; published consensus statement; coding information; and resources from external partners [in-progress].
+Below you will find resources for providers and families: videos with perspectives about transition from families, youth, and national neurology experts; downloadable forms including self-assessments, plans of care, medical summaries, transfer letter samples; comic books; published consensus statement; coding information; and resources from our partners

 CNF President, Dr. Ann Tilton welcomes you to the Transitions of Care website: “The Child Neurology Foundation is working to make each transition successful by giving patients, caregivers, doctors, and other stakeholders the information and support they need.”